maia-s/sdl3-sys-rs/sdl3-image-sys/README.md

     - Update sdl3-sys to 0.6.0
     - Synchronize version number with sdl3-sys
     - Add metadata
-    - Make some functions safe
+    - Make some functions safe and/or const

 - 0.2.0:
     - Update sdl3-sys to 0.5.0